kelvin-cao/nvme-cli/README.md

 By default, a NVMe drive in Switchtec Gen3 PAX fabric cannot be enumerated by hosts connected to the fabric.
 With the bind operation supported by Switchtec Gen3 PAX, VFs can be bound to hosts and be enumerated by host.

 Unlike some of other SR-IOV devices like NICs, the NVMe drives need to be properly configured before using.
-Normal operations includes create name space and attache the name sapce to a specific VF (NVMe secondary controller).
+Normal operations includes create namespace and attache the namespace to a specific VF (NVMe secondary controller).
 And these operations need to be done on host.
 So we need a method to configure the NVMe drives before we can bind it to a host.

 As stated above, before bind operation, a host cannot even enumerate the NVMe drives, not to say use nvme-cli to manage them.
 To bridge this gap, Switchtec Gen3 PAX provides a special MRPC command to host to forward NVMe admin commands to the NVMe drives behind PAX switch.